lemonparty/pepper-and-ben/README.md

 * clone the repo
 * `mkvirtualenv pepper-and-ben`
 * `pip install -r requirements.txt`
-* `python app.py`
+* `python pepper-and-ben.py`

 The CSS is written using SASS and JS is in es6.
 Both are managed with webpack.
-Assuming you already have node and npm installed:
+Assuming you already have node and npm installed, run `npm install` to install the packages required for this app.

-`npm install`

-Then to start gulp watching and compiling the files, run: `npm run watch`.
+Then to start webpack watching and compiling the files, run `npm run watch`.
 To compile the minified files for use in production, run `npm run build`.